realpython/python-guide/docs/intro/learning.rst

     `A Byte of Python for Python 3.x <https://python.swaroopch.com/>`_

-Learn to Program in Python with Codeacademy
+Computer Science Path on Codecademy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Codeacademy course for the absolute Python beginner.
-This free and interactive course provides and teaches the basics (and beyond) of Python programming while testing the user's knowledge in between progress.
+This free and interactive
+course provides and teaches the basics (and beyond) of Python programming while
+testing the user's knowledge in between progress.
 This course also features a built-in interpreter for receiving instant feedback on your learning.

-    `Learn to Program in Python with Codeacademy <http://www.codecademy.com/en/tracks/python>`_
+    `Computer Science Path on Codecademy <https://www.codecademy.com/learn/paths/computer-science>`_

 Code the blocks